ObnoxiouslyNoxious/NoxDocs/docs/mods/npc-tiles.md

 ## Overview

 NPC Tiles is a **Build 42 Compatibility Port** of [Destiny & Vass's original NPC Tiles Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3344981715).
 It adds 84 placeable, static, human-figure Tile objects.
 Useful for creating Scenes for Screenshots or NPC Traders/Mission Markers.
-Includes an 'NPC Tile Placer' script for Singleplayer and Multiplayer Admins, plus a Container variant with 50 storage capacity.
+Includes an 'NPC Tile Placer' script for Singleplayer and Multiplayer Admins, plus a Container variant with configuirable storage capacity.

 ## Gallery